projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

 Install and launch the Preempt-RT VM
 ************************************

 #.
-Log in Service VM as root privileges.
+Log in to the Service VM with root privileges.

 #.
 Download the Preempt-RT VM image::